O3Ol/awesome-stars/README.md

 - [rediscover-flask](https://github.com/PsiACE/rediscover-flask) - Full Stack Web Development with Flask.
 - [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 - [app-release-checklist](https://github.com/oisin/app-release-checklist) - A checklist to pore over before you ship that amazing app that has taken ages to complete, but you don't want to rush out in case you commit a schoolboy error that will end up making you look dumber than you are.
 - [awesome-public-datasets](https://github.com/awesomedata/awesome-public-datasets) - A topic-centric list of HQ open datasets.
-PR ☛☛☛
 - [100-days-of-code-frontend](https://github.com/nas5w/100-days-of-code-frontend) - Curriculum for learning front-end development during #100DaysOfCode.
 - [maintainers-wanted](https://github.com/pickhardt/maintainers-wanted) - List of projects looking for new lead maintainers, either abandoned or just looking for someone else to lead.
 - [awesome-maintainers](https://github.com/nayafia/awesome-maintainers) - Talks, blog posts, and interviews about the experience of being an open source maintainer